Home Healthcare IT Global FLT3 Inhibitors Market Size, Top Share, Report to 2032

 The only Type 2 inhibitor commercialized in Japan is Vanflyta (Quizartinib), currently.
 Therefore, the revenue of Vanflyta is wholly contributing to the total revenue generated by the Type 2 FLT3 inhibitors segment.
 Vanflyta (Quizartinib) is a second-generation Type 2 tyrosine kinase inhibitor.
 The medication was created as a cancer treatment for acute myeloid leukemia patients with FMS-like tyrosine kinase 3 mutations when the disease has returned or has not improved despite receiving prior treatments, as well as for patients who have undergone hematopoietic stem cell transplants.
 The drug showed inhibitory activity against internal tandem duplication (ITD) mutation.
 Vanflyta was developed by Daiichi Sankyo Company, Limited, with exclusive rights to manufacture and commercialize the drug worldwide.
 On June 18, 2019, the company gained approval for Vanflyta (Quizartinib) from Japan’s Ministry of Health, Labour, and Welfare (MHLW) to treat Japanese patients with relapsed/refractory FLT3-ITD AML.

-By potential pipeline product, the global market is divided into Crenolanib, Dovitinib, and SKLB1028.
+Based on product the market is segmented into Crenolanib, Dovitinib, SKLB1028, Gilteritinib, and Others.

 Market Size By Commercialized Therapy